elitelinux/glpi-smartcities/README.md

 Improvements in this version compared to the original version
 =============================================================
 Improvements in:
-- Security in htaccess
+- Security in htaccess - by Juan Fernando Villa link: https://github.com/elitelinux/killer-htaccess
-- Styles in GUI and Look and feel in CSS
+- Styles in GUI and Look and feel in CSS and html5 - by Stevenes Donato link: http://sourceforge.net/projects/glpibootstrap/
-- HTML5 transition
-- Some code for user UX

 The True
 ========